Homelessness and mental health: Mental health services

 Uninterrupted assistance greatly increases the chances of living independently and greatly reduces the chances of homelessness and incarceration.
 Through longitudinal comparisons of sheltered homeless families and impoverished domiciled families, there are a collection of social buffers that slow one's trajectory toward homelessness.
 A number of these factors include "entitlement income, a housing subsidy, and contact with a social worker."
 These social buffers can also be effective in supporting individuals exiting homelessness.

-One study utilizing Maslow's hierarchy of needs in assessing housing experiences of adults with mental illnesses found a complex relationship between basic needs, self-actualization, goal setting, and mental health.
+A 2015 study utilizing Maslow's hierarchy of needs in assessing housing experiences of adults with mental illnesses found a complex relationship between basic needs, self-actualization, goal setting, and mental health.
 Meeting self-actualization needs are vital to mental health and treatment of mental illness.
 Housing, stable income, and social connectedness are basic needs, and when met can lead to fulfillment of higher needs and improved mental health.
 Those with a brief history of homelessness and managed disabilities may have better access to housing.

 Research calls for evidence based remediation practices that transform mental health care into a recovery oriented system.
 The following list includes practices currently being utilized to address the mental health needs of homeless individuals: